By: Marilyn L. Davis

 Finding Your Inspiration: Water and Words

 Which quote resonated with you?
 I’d appreciate a comment letting me know if a quote inspired you.
 As for the water, I’m a firm believer in bubble baths, and who knows, maybe I’ll be inspired to write another post.

 We at Two Drops of Ink understand that how something is said is just as important as what is said.
 We are taking submissions for the site.
-Please read the guide, and consider a guest blog on Two Drops of Ink.
+Please read the submission guides, and consider a guest blog on Two Drops of Ink.